sandyresearch/chipmunk/README.md

 # One-line accelerated inference script
 python3 sample_video.py --flow-reverse --chipmunk-config ./chipmunk-config.yml
 ```

+For running on multiple H100s, see the [instructions](https://github.com/sandyresearch/chipmunk/blob/multigpu/Dockerfile) for building and running the Docker container on the multigpu branch.

 _FYI: for Chipmunk's just-in-time offloading, we manage a pool of pinned CPU memory.
 Model initialization may take up to ~5 minutes as we allocate all these pinned buffers in RAM!_